When people go to the hardware store and buy a fantastic electric drill they are not usually terribly interested in the drill itself.

 Most professional services clients simply do not care about the products most of the time.
 They care about what the products can do for them.

 The “hole” in this analogy is the outcome the customer wants.
+That is what your value proposition should be focused upon.
 The “drill” is simply a means of achieving that outcome.
 It is just a tool.
-So it is with financial services products, and so it is with compliance-based services.
-They are just tools.
+So it is with financial services products, and so it is with compliance-based processes.
+They are just tools which we use to achieve the outcome that the consumer desires.

-Focus the marketing messages on the outcomes they produce.
-Focus your value proposition on THE consistent outcome you create, which customers value.
-Then tell your target market about it,and you will get more customers.0
+Focus your marketing messages on the outcomes our tools, knowledge or processes create for customers.
+Focus your value proposition on THE consistent outcome you create, and which customers value.
+Then tell your target market about it, and you will get more customers.